Last updated: April 1, 2021

 - The name and address of each client employed as an actor, performer, extra or technical creative film person through of the efforts of the talent agency, or who is provided with information about employers seeking actors, performers, extras or technical creative film persons

-Records must be kept in English at the talent agency’s principal place of business in B.C. for two years.
+Talent agencies need to keep these records in English at their principal place of business in B.C. for 2 years.